mmaad18/IKT460-code/project/Project-Description.md

 - Use all maps for training and testing?
 - Do acceleration control instead of velocity?
 - Save video of training and testing?
+- Punish visiting the same place.
+- Larger penalty for hitting walls.
 -